nihalchandra011/CS474_OOLE/README.md

 - Choose the directory where you want to load the project and click  on the 'Clone' button.
 - Voila!
 The project is loaded into your IntelliJ.
 You can now run the program and execute the test cases.

+NOTE -
+Homework 1 has been implemented in the Scala file located at src/test/scala/SetTheory.scala.
+Homework 2 has been implemented in the Scala file located at src/test/scala/SetTheory2.scala.

 **Set Operations**<br>
 In this language, the following operations have been implemented:<br>
 - **Value(input: Any)**<br>